 Find out about tick-borne encephalitis (TBE), a viral infection spread to humans by the bite of a small spider-like parasite called a tick.

 Tics are unintentional, fast and repetitive muscle movements.
 Find out how long they last, when to get medical advice and how they can be treated.

-Tourette's syndrome is a condition that causes a person to make involuntary sounds and movements called tics.
+Find out about Tourette's syndrome, a condition that causes a person to make involuntary sounds and movements called tics.
 Read about the symptoms and causes, plus find out how it's diagnosed and treated.